 12. YouTube instructor

 If you’re an expert at something, it’s possible these days to take your talents and skills to the worldwide stage.
 Sign up for a YouTube account and get started creating videos that feature you showing your expertise and teaching others how you do it.

 YouTubers, as these workers are known, offer instructional videos on cake decorating, aerobics, yoga, martial arts, home repairs, dog training, home decorating, hair styling and much more.

 Your earnings are based on your ability to attract viewers and advertising revenue.
-Influencer MarketingHub breaks down the math: “On average the YouTube channel can receive $18 per 1,000 ad views.
-This equates to $3-$5 per 1,000 video views.”
+Influencer MarketingHub breaks down the math: “On average, a YouTuber earns around $0.018 for each view, which amounts to $18 for every 1,000 views.”

 There’s a lot of hype about the money to be made by blogging.
 Here’s the reality: Whether your topic is food, video games or bird watching, the ability to write will get you only part of the way to success.
 You’ll also need to understand and embrace the business side of your blog.